 Highlight non-linearity

 Could replicate those examples using our model if we wanted

+One example of the incorporation of non-linearity in a fishery system is within the safe operating space literature.
+Here, the focus is on managing dynamic fisheries within a safe operating space rather than single species harvest (Carpenter SOS paper).

 While the limited set of options available to managers are often ineffective or even detrimental when implemented without consideration of species interactions, these interactions can be leveraged to create more avenues for positive outcomes.